-- 3 Pan and zoom the map to center the location in the crosshairs. - 4 Hold (a) to select the point indicated by the crosshairs. - 5 If necessary, select a nearby point of interest. - 6 Select an option: - To start navigating to the location, select Go. - To save the location, select Save Location. - To view information about the location, select Review.
+- 3 Pan and zoom the map to center the location in the crosshairs. - 4 Hold -D- to select the point indicated by the crosshairs. - 5 If necessary, select a nearby point of interest. - 6 Select an option: - To download the weather radar image associated with the selected location, select Show NEXRAD (Viewing NEXRAD Weather Radar, page 2). - To start navigating to the location, select Go. - · To save the location, select Save Location. - To view information about the location, select Review.